Isurwars/Correlation/paper.md

 ### Radial distribution function $J(r)$

-The last pair correlation function we discuss is also one of the most physical intuituve, The PDF, $g(r)$ is related to de Radial Distribution Function (RDF) by:
+The last pair correlation function we discuss is also one of the most physical intuitive, The PDF, $g(r)$ is related to de Radial Distribution Function (RDF) by:

 \begin{equation}\label{eq:RDF}
 J(r) = 4\pi r^{2} \rho_0 g(r).